Britney Spears asks judge to free her from conservatorship - WTMJ

 AP Entertainment Writer

-The dramatic request at a Los Angeles hearing came with her first words in open court in the conservatorship in its 13-year existence.
+The dramatic request at a Los Angeles hearing came with her first words in open court in the conservatorship during its 13-year existence.

 Spears called the conservatorship “abusive,” and condemned her father and the others who have controlled it.